Ba Saw Phyu: Reign

 Soon after the Min Swe rebellion, King Khayi died, and Phyu succeeded the throne at age 29.
 The new king proved an ambitious king.
 In the first year of his reign, he took advantage of the turmoil at Sultan Rukunuddin Barbak Shah's court, and seized Chittagong.
 (Note that the Arakanese chronicles claim that the conquest of Chittagong came nine years earlier in 1450 by King Khayi.)
 The conquest of Chittagong pointed as much to Arakan's rise as to Bengal's "weakness".
 After the conquest of Chittagong, Ba Saw Phyu issued a coin bearing the kalima in Persian script "as a token of sovereignty" over Chittagong.

 His reign was largely peaceful although rebellions did break out from time to time.
 In 1461, the lord of Tanlwe revolted.
 On 23 May 1476 (Thursday, 1st waxing of 1st Waso 838 ME), the Thet people revolted.
 Both were easily put down but the most serious rebellion came in 1481 when Chittagong revolted.
 In December 1481 (Natdaw 843), he marched to Chittagong.
 The city was taken only after a fierce battle that lasted several days.
 The control of the city exchanged hands several times but Arakanese forces eventually prevailed.
 The chronicles report that Ba Saw Phyu chased the rebels deep into Bengal.

 The king founded a town called Pyin-htaung in 1463.
 In 1471, he expanded Mrauk-U city and built new moats and water canals.
 For religion, he built the Mahabodhi Shwe-Gu Temple, on a hill northwest of the palace.
 The temple's octagonal plan is attributed to the Le-Mro period.
 He also established religious contacts with Ceylon, which presented him the Tripiṭaka, Theravada Buddhism's sacred texts.
-He also built another temple called Radanar-Sanyway located south of Mahabodhi Shwe-Gu Temple.